codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/Creating-elements-11e5.md

 ### Using objects

-If you are feeling adventurous you can use the object oriented approach to create dom elements for the same result :
+If you are feeling adventurous you can use the object oriented approach to create DOM elements with the same result as the code above :

 ```
 var p = document.createElement("p")